-To keep the groups balanced, researchers put people into one group or the other by choosing people for each group using methods along the lines of flipping a coin—usually with a computer program.
+To keep the groups balanced, researchers put people into one group or the other by choosing people for each group using methods along the lines of flipping a coin – usually with a computer program.
 Randomization lowers the odds that one group will be very different from the other.
-This is why you don’t know, when you agree to take part in a randomized controlled cancer prevention trial, whether you will get a standard prevention or the new one that’s being tested.
+This is why you don’t know, when you agree to take part in a randomized controlled cancer prevention trial, whether you’ll get a standard prevention or the new one that’s being tested.
 And since there aren’t many known standard preventions for cancer, you may very well end up in a placebo group.
-When you’re informed about the cancer prevention clinical trial, the study team will tell you if there’s a chance you will be in a placebo group.
+When you’re informed about the cancer prevention clinical trial, the study team will tell you if there’s a chance you’ll be in a placebo group.

 Keep in mind that this is very different from clinical trials in which people already have cancer.
-When treatment clinical trials are randomized, current treatments (rather than placebos) are used in the control group.
-This lets the researchers know whether the new treatment works better than the one that is now being used.
+When treatment clinical trials are randomized, current treatments (not placebos) are used in the control group.
+This lets the researchers know whether the new treatment works better than the one that’s now being used.

-Blinding: This means that the patient doesn’t know which cancer prevention he or she is getting.
-If the patient does know the cancer prevention that he or she is getting, the study is called an “open label” study.
+Blinding: This means that the patients don’t know which cancer prevention group they’re in (test group, comparison group, or placebo group).
+If the patients do know what they’re getting, the study is called an “open label” study.
 One advantage to a blinded study is that it can help the researchers learn more about side effects.
-For instance, if patients know that they are getting placebos, or that they are getting a vitamin or a known standard treatment, they might not bother to report health problems to the study coordinator.
-Those who know they may be getting the test drug or treatment are more likely to report nausea, headaches, and fever, even if the problems turn out to be from food poisoning or the flu.
-The same is true for serious illnesses, which also can happen with no known reason but may end up being blamed on whatever person is taking.
+For instance, if patients know that they’re getting placebos, or that they’re getting a vitamin or a known standard treatment, they might not bother to report health problems to the study coordinator.
+Those who know they may be getting the test drug or treatment are more likely to report nausea, headaches, and fever, even if the problems turn out to be from something else, like food poisoning or the flu.
+The same is true for serious illnesses, which also can happen with no known reason but may end up being blamed on whatever the person is taking.

 You can see that if the treatment group mostly reports new health problems and the control group generally doesn’t, it can make the treatment method look like it has a lot more side effects.
-This is just one of the ways a patient’s knowledge about what he or she is taking can affect a study’s outcome.
+This is just one of the ways a patient’s knowledge about what they’re taking can affect a study’s outcome.

 Double blinding: This means that neither the researchers nor the patient knows which treatment the patient is getting until after the prevention trial is completed and the observations are on record.
 This helps to avoid bias in which a researcher expects one group of patients to do better, which can affect the researcher’s observations.
 In cancer prevention trials, observations are carefully measured and written up.
 After the study is over, researchers break the code to find out who was in which group.
 Then the data is analyzed to find out which group (if any) did better than the other.

-There is an exception to this rule, however.
-In studies where there is a chance that some harm might take place, a Data and Safety Monitoring group follows the results of the study.
+There is an exception to double blinding, however.
+In studies where there’s a chance that some harm might take place, a Data and Safety Monitoring group follows the results of the study.
 They don’t share this information with others unless it appears that harm is being done.
 For instance, if one group appears to be doing much better or worse than the other after an early review, they may require that the study be un-blinded so that a closer look can be taken at what may be going on.
-If the study is found to be harmful (either to those getting the prevention or those not getting it), the study may be stopped before its scheduled ending time.
+If the study is found to be causing harm (either to those getting the prevention or those not getting it), the study may be stopped before its scheduled ending time.

 Statistical significance: The data are carefully looked at to see if the difference between the groups is likely to be due to chance.
 This is called a test of statistical significance.
 It means that if one group came out better than the other by a large enough margin, it’s very unlikely that the differences were by chance, and the results are said to be “significant.”
 Keep in mind this kind of test alone cannot prove that factors besides random chance didn’t bias or confound the results.
 Careful study planning and precise measurements are used to avoid those factors.